DSSR2/Beyblade/README.md

 # Beyblade
-An incomplete but fun beyblade game.
+An incomplete but fun beyblade game developed during the era of Flash and action script.